anmolhira7/Hospital-Management-System/hospital-management-system-ver3.0/README.md

-Refer to Hospital Management System for more information about this project.
+Refer to Hospital Management System API ver 3.docx for more information about this project.

 Hospital Management System Api Version 3.0
 Made by Anmol hira